Updated: Jun 22

-The Firework model is the traditional way the music industry and in fact most industries approached their marketing, and generally speaking it worked pretty well until the arrival of social media, and the YouTuber.
-A few years ago, I had a meeting at YouTube, they told me the major record labels were tearing their hair out wondering how they had missed out on the YouTuber movement.
+The Firework model is the traditional way the music industry and in fact, most industries approached their marketing.
+However, when social media arrived the world changed.
+A few years ago, I had a meeting at YouTube, they told me the major record labels were tearing their hair out.
 The labels wanted to know why viewers were more likely to watch Zoella than their priority pop artist talent.

 YouTube explained to the labels, it was all due to daily momentum.
-Zoella was building engagement posting relatable, engaging, daily, short-form content.
-Meanwhile, major label pop artists were uploading one full length music video and then disappearing for 3 months until the release of their next single.
+Zoella was building engagement by posting relatable, engaging, daily, short-form content.
+Meanwhile, the pop artists were uploading one full-length music video and then disappear for 3 months until the release of their next single.

 The gap between albums was even greater.
 In the time taken for the artist to upload two videos, Zoella had uploaded dozens and spent hours engaging with her fans.
 It was clear at this point there was a new world order, and if you didn't adapt you would be left behind or forgotten.
-The brand world was the first to respond, and their marketing campaigns began to switch from fireworks to bonfires, or bonfire and fireworks, for a full display!
+The brand world was the first to respond, and their marketing campaigns began to switch from fireworks to bonfires, or bonfires and fireworks, for a full display!

 Bonfires burn bright for longer

 Suddenly every marketing agency in the land was being asked to create an 'always on campaign' or a bonfire.
 Brands didn't want to be forgotten or just disappear for months at a time.
-Previously the cost of traditional advertising on TV, radio, print or outdoor prevented them from using a bonfire approach, but social media provided them with a simple and cost effective way to always be active, talking, share and engaging.
+Previously the cost of traditional advertising on TV, radio, print or outdoor prevented them from using a bonfire approach, but social media provided them with a simple and cost-effective way to always be active, talking, sharing and engaging.
 Now companies use Fireworks for big launches and Bonfires for daily brand building and consumer engagement.

 6 quick ways to create a bonfire strategy to promote yourself as an indie musician.